Texcraft

 ]

-For a given state type, this trait provides the default set of built-in commands for that type.
+This trait provides the default set of built-in commands for that state.

 If the state doesn't implement [vm::HasDefaultBuiltInCommands